November 11, 2010

 Otay

 We started off with Otay Mountain, a peak that towers over Chula Vista and is visible from much of San Diego.
-I’d been up the peak once before on a dual-sport (DS) motorcycle, and to be honest I wasn’t looking forward to doing it again.
-The area is crawling with border patrol agents who I’m sure were unappreciative of my need to drive to the summit.
-On top of that, the one lane dirt road has some blind turns, and a close friend of mine witnessed a head on collision near the summit of Otay between a border patrol agent and another DS rider.
+I’d been up the peak once before on a dual-sport (DS) motorcycle and I wasn’t really looking forward to doing it again.
+The area is crawling with border patrol agents and the one lane dirt road has some sketchy blind turns.
+A close friend witnessed a head on collision near the summit of Otay between a border patrol agent and another DS rider a few years back.

 Anna and I stopped at the RV park on Otay Lakes Road, where the entrance to the road running to Otay’s summit (labeled as the Minnewawa Truck Trail on my map) begins.
 A group of about fifteen DS riders were preparing to head up, so I asked them if they’d like to go first to which they graciously accepted.
-We took our time on the 5+ mile long road to the summit, which seemed to improve as we went higher, and was in good enough shape to be driven by most passenger vehicles.
+We took our time on the 5+ mile long road to the summit which improved as we went higher, in good enough shape to be driven by most passenger vehicles.
 We reached the summit at 10:14am and stepped out of the truck to enjoy the views and take a few pictures.
-We only stayed for a few minutes, and passed a few border patrol agents on ATVs on the way back down.
+We only stayed a few minutes, passing a few border patrol agents on ATVs on the way back down.

 Otay1